Israeli ceramics

 Israeli ceramics are ceramics designed either in Mandatory Palestine or Israel from the beginning of the 20th century.
-In additional to traditional pottery, in Israel there are artists whose works were created in an industrial environment.
+In addition to traditional pottery, in Israel there are artists whose works were created in an industrial environment.
 Until the late 1970s there existed in Israel a local tradition that emphasized the local values of nature as an expression of Zionist identity.
 From the 1980s artistic expressions that sought to undercut this tradition began to appear in the works of Israeli artists, who combined ceramics with other artistic media and with personal, critical agendas.